Should You Put Your Address on Your Resume?

 There's always a danger that your protections are not enough.
 Sensitive information, such as your exact home address linked to your phone number, email address, and name, can get into the wrong hands when you share it.

 The consequences of giving this information to bad people or entities might range from spam mail to identity theft to a menace to your safety.
+In some cases, attackers even use stolen personal data for blackmail schemes, which is why having cyber extortion protection can provide an extra layer of security.
 During your stay on a job search board, the risk is greatest if you publish your resume to a public website where anybody can see it or if you unintentionally apply to a job hoax.

 Area Bias